Canon 5D Mark IV vs Sony A5000

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark IV and A5000 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Sony A5000 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Sony A5000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.